digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## Known Problems ;)

-- sometimes a project is not that clear yet.
+- Sometimes a project is not that clear yet.
-- sometimes we don’t know where a project is leading to. do not make it a problem but a *feature*. but also make sure to communicate your interests and reflect upon why you want to embark on such exploration. trust the process!
+- Sometimes we don’t know where a project is leading to.
+Do not make it a problem but a *feature*. but also make sure to communicate your interests and reflect upon why you want to embark on such exploration.
+Trust the process!
-- sometimes it is difficult to prematurely *visualize* a project. try it anyway. it will help other but also youself to unterstand what you are onto. use all sorts of different tools or media e.g:
+- Sometimes it is difficult to prematurely *visualize* a project.
+Try it anyway.
+It will help other but also youself to unterstand what you are onto. use all sorts of different tools or media e.g:
     - physical models
     - sketches
     - collages
     - renderings

-find further help at [Theory and Design-driven Artistic Practice with, about and through (new) Technologies and Media](https://docs.google.com/document/d/1uwNdwLStjFsURw0eKTtNJv-CyWoTwwJ08jGdl2DszSw) or at [Directions for Visualizing Concepts](http://dm-hb.de/dmdfvc).
+Find further help at [Theory and Design-driven Artistic Practice with, about and through (new) Technologies and Media](https://docs.google.com/document/d/1uwNdwLStjFsURw0eKTtNJv-CyWoTwwJ08jGdl2DszSw) or at [Directions for Visualizing Concepts](http://dm-hb.de/dmdfvc).

 # Bonus

-additional topics or questions to consider while planning or sketching a project ( some of these *ingredients* become especially important when a project exceeds a certain level of complexity ):
+Additional topics or questions to consider while planning or sketching a project ( some of these *ingredients* become especially important when a project exceeds a certain level of complexity ):

 ## How does the Audience/Visitor/Recipient/User Experience your Installations/Software/Artifacts/Performance/Product?

-- describe the audience/visitor/recipient/user’s perception/experience ( with words or in other forms )
+- Describe the audience/visitor/recipient/user’s perception/experience ( with words or in other forms )
-- how is the setup?
+- How is the final setup?
-- what is the context?
+- What is the context?
-- in what situation will perception or experience happen? e.g:
+- In what situation will perception or experience happen? e.g:
-    - in a museum
+    - in a gallery/museum
     - at home
     - in space
-- try to also visualze such experiences ( e.g "hello render ghosts ;)" )
+- Try to also visualze such experiences ( e.g "hello render ghosts ;)" )

 ## Schedule/Timetable

-carefully plan the different steps of the project implementation, keeping in mind that plans a subject to change. what follows are a series of more or less chronological steps for an installation work:
+Carefully plan the different steps of the project implementation, keeping in mind that plans a subject to change.
+What follows are a series of more or less chronological steps for an installation work:

 - research
 - experimenting